cilium/cilium/Documentation/cmdref/cilium-agent.md

       --enable-xt-socket-fallback                               Enable fallback for missing xt_socket module (default true) --encrypt-interface string                                Transparent encryption interface
       --encrypt-node                                            Enables encrypting traffic from non-Cilium pods and host networking (only supported with WireGuard, beta)
+      --encryption-strict-mode-allow-remote-node-identities     Allows unencrypted traffic from pods to remote node identities within the strict mode CIDR.
+This is required when tunneling is used or direct routing is used and the node CIDR and pod CIDR overlap.
+      --encryption-strict-mode-cidr string                      In strict-mode encryption, all unencrypted traffic coming from this CIDR and going to this same CIDR will be dropped
       --endpoint-queue-size int                                 Size of EventQueue per-endpoint (default 25) --endpoint-status strings                                 Enable additional CiliumEndpoint status features (controllers,health,log,policy,state)
       --envoy-config-timeout duration                           Timeout duration for Envoy Config acknowledgements (default 2m0s)